b08x/b08x.github.io/_items/Ruby/alias & alias_method.md

 links:
 ---

 The use of aliases can improve the readability and maintainability of code.
-Compared to alias, the alias_method is considered more flexible, providing the ability to override methods and accommodate subclass behaviours.
+Compared to alias, the alias_method is considered more flexible, providing the ability to override methods and accommodate subclass behaviors.

 ```ruby
 class AudioFile